mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 placement.bus
 ```

-This PMU installed at `Bus 2` will measure the bus voltage phasor at the corresponding bus and all current phasors at the branches incident to `Bus 2` located at the "from" or "to" bus ends:
+This PMU installed at `Bus 2` will measure the bus voltage phasor at the corresponding bus and all current phasors at the branches incident to `Bus 2` located at the from-bus or to-bus ends:
 ```@repl PMUOptimalPlacement
 placement.from
 placement.to